zhihanyang2022/semantic_dual_task/README.md

 - `letter_2_word_list_order`: This dictionary maps integer index to order of four word lists.
 - `instructions`: This dictionary maps event to messages that we would like to display to our participants.
 - `main.py`: Run this script using PsycoPy.
 - `data`: Data will be saved here.
 First column: word index; second column: noun response; third column: response time.
 This need to be analyzed later by referencing `tape.json`.
+See `./data/12.csv` for an example output file for a hypothetical participant whose id is 12.

 TODOs:
 - Add noise files